LegacyLeap Logo

 • Encryption Standards: All data in transit and at rest uses enterprise-approved encryption (TLS 1.2+, AES-256).
 Code analysis and transformation occur within encrypted processing environments.

-• Compliance Integration: Workflows automatically maintain audit trails for SOX, HIPAA, PCI-DSS, and GDPR compliance.
+• Compliance Integration: Workflows automatically maintain audit trails for HIPAA, SOC 2, PCI-DSS, and FDA 21 CFR Part 11.
 All AI-assisted changes are logged with engineer approval records.

 Governance & Control